India, Morocco, Myanmar

 Luckily, he consented and truly allowed me to see him.

-If you are interested in purchasing any of these photographs as a limited edition fine art print, please contact me for specific pricing here.
+If you are interested in purchasing any of these photographs as a limited edition fine art print, please submit a query through my contact form.

 Karen Redding, Ph.D.

 Pair text with an image to focus on your chosen product, collection, or blog post.
 Add details on availability, style, or even provide a review.